 -Julia Boyes, Actor

 McClain was selected in 2021 to start a new era at Axial Theatre, leading the company out of the pandemic era and into a new one.
-She created two "new" programs based on past programs that have been enjoyed by Westchester audiences and beyond: Cactus Flowers - a monthly reading of four new short plays in development and Axial Playwrights - One Act or Full length play development readings driven forward my company members.
+She created two "new" programs based on successful past programs that were enjoyed by Westchester audiences: Cactus Flowers, a monthly reading of four new short plays in development, and Axial Playwrights - One Act or Full length play development readings driven forward my company members.